 If there is no Cached Exchange Mode option in your Outlook application, then there can be the following reasons behind this scenario –

-If there is no Exchange Account included in Microsoft Outlook, there will be no option of Cached Exchange Mode.
+If no Exchange Account is included in Microsoft Outlook, there will be no option of Cached Exchange Mode.
 POP3 and IMAP accounts do not have this feature.

 An Exchange Server administrator can easily disable the feature of Cached Exchange Mode.

 If the windows computer has a Microsoft terminal installed in it, then cached Exchange Mode will not be available also.